aequitas/terraform-provider-transip/README.md

 ## Notes

 - The Transip API managed DNS Entries as a list property of a Domain object.
 In this implementation I have opted to give DNS entries their own resource `transip_dns_record` to make management more in line with other Terraform DNS Providers.

-- Concurrently updating of DNS Entries is currently unstable.
-To improve reliability run Terraform with `-parallelism=1`.

 - Not all resources (especially the VPS resource) have been thoroughly tested.
 Use with care.